“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 Notedly it uses other types of DNA when used for gene editing, gene manipulation and gene therapy experiments.

 The concentration of the plasmid DNA must be between 0.1-1.0 ng/μl and it must be highly purified.
 Use a plasmid purification kit to purify the plasmid DNA.
 If the GC content of the plasmid is higher, use DMSO in the PCR reaction.

 The assay needs a different type of DNA polymerase having 5’ to 3’ polymerase activity for amplification and 3’ to 5’ exonuclease activity to increase the rate of fidelity and polymerization.
 Note that it’s essential that the polymerase lacks 5′ to 3′ exonuclease activity

 The high fidelity DNA polymerase with 5′ to 3′ exonuclease activity removes the mismatched nucleotides while the 3′ to 5′ exonuclease activity increases the amplification specificity.

-Also, polymerase does have the 5′ to 3′ polymerase activity.
 DNA polymerases such as Pfu, Vent, and Phusion facilitate a higher amplification rate in site-directed mutagenesis.
-The Taq DNA polymerase is only used in the conventional PCR based method for introducing mutation.
+The Taq DNA polymerase is only used in the conventional PCR-based method for introducing mutation.

-Also, the primer used in the site-directed mutagenesis does not have repetitive sequences and secondary structures.
+Also, primers used in the site-directed mutagenesis do not have repetitive sequences and secondary structures.